ACSS 2022 Executive Team Expressions of Interest

 In this EOI form you are able to apply for a position on our Executive Team.
-A seperate EOI form to register interest in being on the wider ACSS Team will be released soon.
+A separate EOI form to register interest in being on the wider ACSS Team will be released at a later date.

 The Director of the ACSS is responsible for the overall vision and direction of the Summit.
 The primary responsibilities of the Director include making major corporate decisions, managing the team, operations and resources of the ACSS and they will be the main point of contact between the team and the future ACSS Board.
 The Director is also responsible for procuring sponsorship agreements, stakeholder management and relationships with academics, mentors and supporting institutions.
 The Director will play a large role in simulation development.
 A strong commitment to the vision of the ACSS, relevant experience managing teams, a strong ability to lead and excellent communication skills are essential to the role.
 A good grasp of potential simulation content and narrative will be greatly desired.
 This is a significant but rewarding commitment that will stand you in good stead in future years.

-The Deputy-Director is responsible for team management, Summit logistics and supporting the Director in every facet of their role.
+The Deputy Director is responsible for team and finance management, Summit logistics and supporting the Director in every facet of their role.
 They will provide significant support in stakeholder management and goal setting for each portfolio.
-At Executive Meetings the Deputy-Director plays a secretarial role by producing the agenda and writing minutes.
-The Deputy-Director must be someone who is organised, shows attention to detail and has excellent communication skills.
+The Deputy Director will be required to represent the Director and the broader ACSS team on many occasions.
+They will also play a significant role in curating and maintaining partnership agreements alongside the Director.
+At Executive Meetings the Deputy Director plays a secretarial role by producing the agenda and writing minutes.
+The Deputy Director must be someone who is highly organised, shows great attention to detail and has excellent written and verbal communication skills.